 On Water: Clean water is a product of healthy forests and wetlands.
-We all have a part to play and The Nature Conservancy in Vermont is applying its science based knowledge to build an intricate web of healthy waterways that involves restoring floodplain forests, wetlands and forest protection, infrastructure improvements, agricultural buffers, and dam removals and refinements.
+We all have a part to play and The Nature Conservancy in Vermont is applying its science based knowledge to build an intricate web of healthy waterways that involves restoring floodplain forests, wetlands and forest protection, infrastructure improvements, agricultural buffers, and dam removals.
 We must be "all in" to secure clean water for both wildlife and people for many generations.

 On People: Our conservation work is integral to the health and economy of Vermont and its people.
 Whether it is through volunteer or outreach opportunities, educational events or communications, we are committed to connecting people with our work and the benefits that are realized: intact forests, clean water, thriving habitats, walking trails and a healthier Vermont.